 1. Include Your Contact Information

 Including your contact information may seem super basic to some people, but others find this to be unnecessary.
 They believe people who wish to contact them can do it through the social network itself.
 However, if you are considering a change of scenery, you should display your contact information, like your phone number and your contact email in the “see contact info” section.
 Including this information will allow recruiters to have immediate access to you outside of LinkedIn.
+In addition, when a recruiter reaches out to you on LinkedIn, be sure to respond appropriately.

 Susan Joyce with Job Hunt reinforces this in her article To Be Hired, Be Reachable – How to Safely Publish Your Contact Information on LinkedIn: